jodell22/ProjectCampfire/README.md

 Whether you're running an epic saga or just a one-shot with friends, Campfire makes it feel like you're huddled around the real thing.

 *Let the stories burn bright.*

+🔐 Discord Bot Permissions
+To function correctly across all channels in the Project Campfire server, the bot requires the following permissions:

+Required Permissions
+These are necessary for basic functionality:

+- Read Messages/View Channels – To see messages in channels it has access to
+- Send Messages – To respond to prompts and interact with users
+- Embed Links – To format messages with rich content
+- Attach Files – For sending logs, images, or exports
+- Read Message History – So it can reply to previous messages intelligently
+- Use Slash Commands – For modern interactions and commands

+Optional (but recommended) Permissions
+These enhance functionality but aren’t required:

+- Manage Messages – Allows bot to delete or edit its own messages
+- Add Reactions – For reaction-based input or voting
+- Manage Webhooks – If you're integrating dynamic notifications or storytelling triggers
+- Manage Roles – If the bot assigns character roles or world status